X-Alleroi/Password-Protected-Website/README.md

 - Implement user authentication for more secure access.
 - Enhance the frontend design and user experience.
-- Add additional functionality to the protected website.
+- Implement encryption for storing and validating passcodes to enhance security.

 ## License